chungshing/INF2006-Project/README.md

 ✅ **View Poll Results** - The admin can check the number of votes each option has received.

 ## Connect to MYSQL
-Remember to on Apache and MYSQL in order to works
+Remember to on Apache and MYSQL in order to works.
 You can use XAMPP to on Apache and MYSQL

 ## 1. Create a Virtual Environment